 Because trauma reactions fall across a wide spectrum, psychologists have developed categories as a way to differentiate between types of trauma.
 Among them are complex trauma, post-traumatic stress disorder (PTSD), and developmental trauma disorder.

-Whether you are recovering from past trauma, are going through a current crisis, or looking towards making future changes in your life, you don’t have to work through it alone.
+Whether you are recovering from past trauma, are going through a current crisis, or looking toward making future changes in your life, you don’t have to work through it alone.